bodin-e/linear-combinations-of-latents/README.md

 # Linear combinations of latents in generative models: subspaces and beyond

-This repository provides an implementation of **LOL** (Linear combinations Of Latent variables, as presented in the paper:
+This repository provides an implementation of **LOL** (Linear combinations Of Latent variables), as presented in the paper:

 [**Linear Combinations of Latents in Generative Models: Subspaces and Beyond**](https://arxiv.org/pdf/2408.08558)